MethodsAndPractices/vsteam/.docs/Remove-VSTeamReleaseDefinition.md

 ### -------------------------- EXAMPLE 1 --------------------------
 ```
-PS C:\> Get-ReleaseDefinition -ProjectName demo | Remove-ReleaseDefinition
+PS C:\> Get-VSTeamReleaseDefinition -ProjectName demo | Remove-VSTeamReleaseDefinition
 ```

 This command gets a list of all release definitions in the demo project.
 The
-pipeline operator (|) passes the data to the Remove-ReleaseDefinition function, which removes each release defintion object.
+pipeline operator (|) passes the data to the Remove-VSTeamReleaseDefinition function, which removes each release defintion object.

 ## PARAMETERS